Skip to main content

 Handling Errors and Transactions

 Stored procedures often coordinate multi-step changes.
-Add explicit transactions and exception blocks when needed.
+Add explicit validation and error handling when needed.

 )